Skydive/portfolio-blog/posts/2021-01-10-van-eck-phreaking.markdown

 Moreover, since sufficient accuracy can be obtained from the signal for that of a single frame, it should in principle be possible to eavesdrop on a display in real-time.
-This can be done by feeding the antenna output, for the most appropriate center frequency, into an FPGA.
+This can be done by feeding the antenna output, for the most appropriate center frequency, into an FPGA with a custom hardware pipeline to process the data in real-time.

 Appropriately encrypted data has a uniform probability distribution, and will therefore resemble noise.
 As such, an attack of